CONTENTS

 Resume for Anthropic

-When I started applying to Anthropic, I realized my resume needed to stand out.
 I wanted to show the team that I understood their mission and had the right skills.
-I focused on making my resume clear and direct.
-I used bullet points to highlight my achievements.
-I made sure every line connected to the job I wanted.
+So I focused on making my resume clear and direct.
+I used bullet points to highlight my achievements, and made sure every line connected to the job I wanted.

 Here’s what worked for me: